jeyhawkes/Tech_cushion/README.md

 * Uses customer_id as the WHERE as they can have only row. (less calls)
 * Can update both fund and amount at once

+v2 NEXT STEP: :
-V2 (clients can have muliple funds) : Will have to make an additional call to get the ID of the row
+* Will have to make an additional call to get the ID of the row

 ## Endpoints return
 ```golang